 Meetings, lectures, inclement weather

 - Attend free lectures on genealogy topics presented the first Thursday of each month.
 Open to the public.
-If you have a topic of interest to share with fellow researchers please send us an email via Contact.
-Our Board members conduct business every other month, six times per year.
+We invite you to join our efforts to preserve ancestral data.
+Contact SCCGS Board members who conduct business every other month, six times per year.

-- Inclement Weather Policy: Meeting is canceled if District 118 Schools are closed on meeting day.
+- Inclement Weather Policy: Meetings in person are canceled if District 118 Schools are closed on meeting day.
 Check local TV and radio stations for those updates.

 - Last minute changes are posted to SCCGS Facebook.